EFTEC/MiniLang/README.md

 > set variable1=20 and $variable2=variable3 and function(20)=40

 ### Code:

 ```php
 $mini->separate("when condition=1 then field1+10"); // if condition is 1 then it increases the field1 by 10.
 ```

+## else

+This optional part of the expression allows to set the value of a variable.
+It is possible to set more than one variable at the same time by separating by "," or "and".

+> This code is only evaluated if "where" returns false of if else is called manually.

+### Example

+> else variable1=20 and $variable2=variable3 and function(20)=40

 ## Documentation